Fluid Dynamics#

 [10 11 12 13 14]]

-to the right, where we wrap everything around the edge.
-Rather than figuring this out with a for loop, we’ll employ np.roll
+Now we’ll want to shift every element in x to the right, wrapping everything around the edge.
+Rather than figuring this out with a for loop, we’ll employ np.roll to do it quickly.

 print(x,'\n')